MuhammadMooazam/NodeMCU-ESP8266-Series/README.md

 5) Controlling Devices From HTML Webpage using NodeMCU
 6) Sending data from NodeMCU to ThingSpeak Cloud
 7) HTTP GET Request using NodeMCU
-8) Sending Tweet on Twitter
+8) Sending Tweet on Twitter using NodeMCU
 9) NodeMCU Home Automation using Blynk